paylogic/pip-accel/README.rst

 to install the missing dependencies and retry the build.

 The pip-accel program is currently tested on cPython 2.6, 2.7 and 3.4 and PyPy (2.7).
-The automated test suite regularly runs on Ubuntu Linux but other Linux variants (also those not based on Debian Linux) should work fine.
+The automated test suite regularly runs on Ubuntu Linux (`Travis CI`_) as well as Microsoft Windows (AppVeyor_).
+In addition to these platforms pip-accel should work fine on most UNIX systems (e.g. Mac OS X).

 .. contents::